idanhazan/utilitools/docs/collection/partial.rst

 - ``func(1, b=2, c=3)``
 - ``func(1, c=3, b=2)``

-The limitation of ``itertools.partial`` exists with positional only arguments, which many of Python's built-in functions use.
+The limitation of ``functools.partial`` exists with positional only arguments, which many of Python's built-in functions use.

 To illustrate the problem, we will take two built-in functions in Python: